-Once people accept that long term travel is possible, they get a plan together and start researching.
-By this stage in the game, you’ve probably looked into costs of doing a trip like this, assessed your financial situation, and started looking at possible routes.
+At this point in your trip planning, you probably have a plan together and have started researching heavily, looking into costs of doing a trip like this, assessing your financial situation, and looking at possible routes.

 You do have options when planning for your RTW trip.
-Even in a country like the United States, where the economy has largely been crap since 2008 and the idea of RTW travel and career breaks aren’t nearly as popular as other parts of the world, you may be surprised at what you can work out with your employer.
+Even in a country like the United States, where the idea of RTW travel and sabbatical trips aren’t nearly as popular as other parts of the world, you may be surprised at what you can work out with your employer.

 Ask for a leave of absence

 If you are great at your job and are valued within your company, then your bosses won’t want to lose you.
 Hiring and training new employees is an expensive endeavor, and if you like your job and career and want to come back to it after your break, then asking for a leave of absence is a smart move.

 Take a sabbatical

 You would be surprised at how many companies actually offer sabbaticals after being there for a certain number of years.
 It might not be something that’s promoted, so if you don’t know, it doesn’t hurt to ask.
 And even if that’s not something they do offer, maybe you can be a trailblazer for the company.
 Americans are going to realize sooner rather than later that our frenetic work pace doesn’t exactly make us better, smarter, or more productive.

 For more information on sabbaticals, be sure to read the following articles:

 - How a Career Break will Shape your Future in the Worlkforce

 - Taking a Sabbatical vs. Quitting Your Job